anthraxx/diffoscope/README.rst

 When no type of report has been selected, diffoscope defaults to write a text report on the standard output.

-diffoscope will exit with 0 if there's no differences and 1 if there are.
-An HTML report can be produced with the detected differences.

 diffoscope is developed as part of the `“reproducible builds” Debian project <https://wiki.debian.org/ReproducibleBuilds>`_.
 It is meant to be able to quickly understand why two builds of the same